-The findings of this draft review of policy are based on a comprehensive analysis of the scientific literature.
-Plant Biosecurity considers that the risk management measures proposed in this draft review of policy are adequate to mitigate the risks posed by the identified pathogens.
+The findings of this final review of policy are based on a comprehensive analysis of the scientific literature.
+Plant Biosecurity considers that the risk management measures recommended in this final review of policy are adequate to mitigate the risks posed by the identified pathogens.